ethyca/fides/docs/fides/docs/guides/utility_scripts.md

 ## Secrets management

 Some third party integrations require secrets to grant access.
 Custom scripts are configured to read these secrets as constant variables from a `scripts/setup/secrets.py` file.
-Due to its sensitive nature, this file is not supplied in the repository, and should be created in the format:
+Due to its sensitive nature, this file is not supplied in the repository, and should instead be stored somewhere more secure such as a password manager.
+It must be a valid Python file and the format of the secrets should be:

 ```python
 AWS_ACCESS_KEY_ID = ""